-Stakeholders were advised of the 2024-25 review and of its outcome.
-As the review resulted in the reduction of the fee for simple applications, and no change to the fee for complex applications, there were no sensitivities requiring further formal stakeholder consultation.
+Stakeholders were advised of the 2025-26 review and will be advised of the outcome.
+As the review has resulted in the reduction of the fees for both simple and complex applications, there was no further formal stakeholder consultation.
 However, feedback on this CRIS is welcomed by emailing pbsapprovedsuppliers@health.gov.au.